jpollmann102/jpollmann102.github.io/resume.md

 * Over seven years of programming/computer experience
 * Skills range from hardware installation and maintenance to software programming
-* Excellent at communicating and working in groups
+* Excellent at communicating and working in groups, while being able to work efficiently when alone
-* Highly efficient when working alone
+* Excellent technical writing skills

 # Education
 ## University of Central Florida